mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

  ![A](assets/change_week_agg.png)
 <br>

-Now, Finally, lets split out the line chart further and break it down by City.
+Now, let's split out the line chart further and break it down by City.
 We can add a third field to the visualization by adding 'City' to Color on the marks card.
 This will break out the data by each city and assign it a different color.
 You'll see the legend on the right hand side pop up.
-Let's also rename this sheet by clicking on the 'Sheet 1' label on the bottom bar and renaming it 'City Sales by Week'.
+Let's also rename this sheet by clicking on the 'Sheet 2' label on the bottom bar and renaming it 'City Sales by Week'.

  ![A](assets/rename_sheet1.png)